 REVENGE OF THE ASIAN WOMAN

-My second full-length collection, Revenge of the Asian Woman, winner of Diode Editions 2018 Full Length Book Contest, selected by Patty Paine and Law Alsobrook, is NOW AVAILABLE (currently on backorder)!
+My second full-length collection, Revenge of the Asian Woman, winner of Diode Editions 2018 Full Length Book Contest, selected by Patty Paine and Law Alsobrook, is available here.

-Many many thanks to Patty, Law, and Zoe Shankle Donald for everything so far!
+Many many thanks to Patty, Law, and Zoe Shankle Donald for everything!

 Description: “Who doesn’t think kissing is the greatest thing / in the world other than eating?”
 Revenge of the Asian Woman comes to life on a sexed-up soap opera / B-movie platter where passion and food and fantasy reign supreme: excess in the form of full odes and triple sonnets with towers of macarons and carnival desserts and Hong Kong street food on a skewer—and make it a double.
 The East Asian girl boss takes her revenge on those who have fetishized her, looking great in gold booty shorts, while recounting her parents’ love story, the Chinese-American immigrant dream, her Chinese zodiac fate, and her own sexual awakening.
 She conquers all, moving through this universe of two-headed fantasies, aggressive foreheads, and magical girl transformation sequences, having her cake and eating it too—“Oh, cut that cake again.”